-BETSY LAYNE - The Betsy

-Layne High School volleyball program has established itself as the

-team to beat in the 15th Region.

-Betsy Layne, which defeated

-defending 15th Region champion

-Belfry during the presenson, won

-the Food City Summer Slam championship over the weekend.
-Leaders

-for Betsy Layne in the preseason

-tournament were Keleigh Wagner

-(7 aces, 45 sasists, 13 kills); Taylor

-Watkins (7 aces, 4 assists, 33 kills,

-7 blocks); Audir Ray (8 aces,

-1 assists, 24 kills, 8 blocks); Allie

-Meade (11 aces, 77 assists, 17

-kills); Cecelia Ray (7 aces, 3 kills);

-Savannah Meade (4 aces) and

-Tayler Akers (2 aces).
-Earlier in the

-week, following its tournament victory, Betsy Layne went right back

-to work, registering wins over both

-Piarist and Johnson Central.
-Betsy

-Layne Coach Christina Crase is

-guiding a focused, determined

-group.
+BETSY LAYNE - The Betsy Layne High School volleyball program has established itself as the team to beat in the 15th Region.
+Betsy Layne, which defeated defending 15th Region champion Belfry during the preseason, won the Food City Summer Slam championship over the weekend.
+Leaders for Betsy Layne in the preseason tournament were Keleigh Wagner (7 aces, 45 assists, 13 kills); Taylor Watkins (7 aces, 4 assists, 33 kills, 7 blocks); Audri Ray (8 aces, 1 assists, 24 kills, 8 blocks); Allie Meade (11 aces, 77 assists, 17 kills); Cecelia Ray (7 aces, 3 kills); Savannah Meade (4 aces) and Tayler Akers (2 aces).
+Earlier in the week, following its tournament victory, Betsy Layne went right back to work, registering wins over both Piarist and Johnson Central.
+Betsy Layne Coach Christina Crase is guiding a focused, determined

-"I am so proud of my girls and

-the way they played on Saturday,"

-Crase said.
-"They were determined

-to bring home that trophy and they

-deserved to do so:
+"I am so proud of my girls and the way they played on Saturday,' Crase said.
+"They were determined to bring home that trophy and they deserved to do so.'

-"By denote that prophy and they

-deserved to do so:

-"By hench really stepped up and

-we received some key help from a